flinker-app/docsfx/docs/ifc-viewer-architecture-and-data-protection.md

 - Access is restricted to authorized Flinker GmbH personnel (located in Germany/EU).
 - All processing complies with GDPR, and if required, is governed by a Data Processing Agreement (DPA).

+_No technical or usage metadata includes any content, geometry, or business data from your files or projects._

 ## Component and Data Flows